 The Phrygians were a civilization that developed in the west central region of Anatolia.
 Phrygia was famous for a couple of their kings.
 Tantalus, a demigod son of Zeus, was king when he became angry with is father and served up his son, Pelops, to the Olympians for dinner.
 You can check out the entire story at King Tantalus Watch What You Serve Your Family.
 Another famous king of the Phrygians was King Midas.
 He and his father rode into the capital, Gordium, on an onion cart.
 By prophecy, this ordained Gordias, Midas's father, king.
 It was later that Midas became king and wished for the power to turn everything he touched to gold.

 The Phrygians were originally from the Thrace and Epirus territories of Greece, where the Bryges still lived.
-Other than their part in the Bronze Age Collapse, the Bryges were later known for their involvement in the Roman Civil War with Brutus and Cassius against Pompey and Marc Antony following the death of Julius Caesar.
+Other than their part in the Bronze Age Collapse, the Bryges were later known for their involvement in the Roman Civil War with Brutus and Cassius against Octavius and Marc Antony following the death of Julius Caesar.

 The Kaskians had long been involved with the Hittites.
 Their close proximity led to a few minor disputes over borders, but more often Kaskians served as members of the Hittite's military.
 Famine eventually led the people of Kaska to attack the Hittites.
 Seeing the Kaskians having some success, the Phrygians decided it was time to act as well.
 Together, Hattusa's enemies burned the city to the ground never to be rebuilt.
 The Hittites had fought the Egyptians and Assyrians for yeas without winning or losing much, but the Kaskians and Phrygians destroyed the once great empire.